Nitrokey/nitrokey-documentation/hsm/faq.rst

 **Q:** Is the Nitrokey HSM 2 Common Criteria or FIPS certified?
-    The security controler's hardware and operating system are Common Criteria certified (`Security Target`_; `HSM2 Report`_; See `here`_, click "ICs, Smart Cards and Smart Card-Related Devices and Systems" and search for "NXP JCOP 3 P60").
+    The security controller's hardware and operating system are Common Criteria certified (`Security Target`_; `HSM2 Report`_; See `here`_, click "ICs, Smart Cards and Smart Card-Related Devices and Systems" and search for "NXP JCOP 3 P60").